fmalmeida/MpGAP/docs/config.rst

       // assemblers: -corrected (in canu), --pacbio-corr|--nano-corr (in flye), etc.
       // Be cautious when using this parameter.
 If your reads are not corrected, and
-      // you use this parameter, you will probably do not generate any contig. corrected_lreads = false
+      // you use this parameter, you will probably do not generate any contig. corrected_long_reads = false

                   /*
                   * Activation of alternative hybrid assembly mode
                   * Only useful when giving both short and long reads */

-      // This parameter below (strategy_2) is to define whether one wants or not to execute the alternative hybrid assembly method.
+      // This parameter below (hybrid_strategy) is to define whether one wants or not to execute the alternative hybrid assembly method.
       // It first creates a long reads only assembly with canu, flye, raven or unicycler and then polishes it using the provided
       // shortreads.
 It executes an alternative workflow and DOES NOT RUN unicycler/spades/haslr default hybrid modes.
       //
       // Whenever using this parameter, it is also possible to polish the longreads-only assemblies with Nanopolish,
       // Medaka or VarianCaller (Arrow) before the polishing with shortreads (using Pilon).
 For that it is necessary to set
-      // the right parameters: pacbio_bam, nanopolish_fast5 or medaka_sequencing_model.
+      // the right parameters: pacbio_bam, nanopolish_fast5 or medaka_model.
-            strategy_2 = false
+            hybrid_strategy = false

       // Whenever polishing long reads only assemblies with unpaired short reads (single end), the pipeline
       // will directly execute one round of pilon polishing instead of using Unicycler"s polish pipeline.